-Operators planning missions to Hong Kong and those traveling to ISTAT Asia 2017 from May 9-11 should be aware of mandatory disinfection requirements at the airport.
+Disinfection at Hong Kong for Aircraft from Zika Infected Areas: Operators planning missions to Hong Kong and those travelling to ISTAT Asia 2017 from May 9-11 should be aware of mandatory disinfection requirements at the airport.

 Authorities at Hong Kong airport have introduced new regulations with mandatory disinfection procedures for any aircraft arriving from areas affected by the Zika virus.
 The regulations are applicable to aircraft arriving from a specified World Health Organization (WHO) Zika Category 1 or Category 2 areas, and operators are urged to check monthly WHO updates as these areas constantly change.
 Disinfection can be achieved using any of the following methods: